datajoint/pharus/mkdocs/src/dev.md

 ## Run Locally w/ Docker

-- Copy the docker environment (i.e. `*-docker-compose.yaml`) of your
+- Copy the docker environment (i.e. `docker-compose-*.yaml`) of your
   choice corresponding to your usage to `docker-compose.yaml`.
 This file is untracked so feel free to modify as necessary.
-Idea is to commit anything generic but system/setup dependent should go on
-  \'your\' version i.e. local UID/GID, etc.
+Idea is to commit anything generic but system/setup dependent should go on your version i.e. local UID/GID, etc.

-- Check the first header comment which will provide the best instruction on how to start the service; yes, it is a bit long.
+- Check the first header comment which will provide the best instruction on how to start the service.

-  Note: Any of the keyword arguments prepended to the `docker-compose` command can be safely moved into a dedicated `.env` and read automatically if they are not evaluated i.e. `$(...)`.
+  - Any of the keyword arguments prepended to the `docker compose` command can be safely moved into a dedicated `.env` and read automatically if they are not evaluated i.e. `$(...)`.
 Below is a brief description of the non-evaluated environment variables:

   ```console
   PY_VER=3.8    # Python version: 3.6|3.7|3.8